Best Construction Collaboration & Project Management Software Tools

 - Jonas Premier has a rather flexible pricing model with three subscription tiers:

-- “Starter” – $299 per month per user (with the implementation fee starting from $15,000), a solution for new businesses with basic accounting/job costing needs
+- Starter, at $349 per month per user (with the implementation fee starting at $15,000), is a solution for new businesses with basic accounting/job costing needs.

-- “Premium” – $249 per month per user (with the implementation fee starting from $25,000), a great choice for growing businesses with features such as project management, job cost management, accounting, and more
+- Premium, at $249 per month per user (with the implementation fee starting at $25,000), is a great choice for growing businesses, with features such as project management, job cost management, accounting, and more.

-- “Enterprise” – $199 per month per user (with the implementation fee starting from $50,000), a complete package of Premier’s features with a strong emphasis on automation for all of the aforementioned features
+- Enterprise, at $125 per month per user (with the implementation fee starting at $50,000), is the complete package of Premier’s features, with a strong emphasis on the automation of all the features.

 Customer reviews: